Last updated on October 23rd, 2024

 Reaching out for professional advice from a therapist or counsellor if needed can also be invaluable in learning how best to manage interactions with this type of person.
 Remember that there’s strength in numbers and you don’t have to handle this difficult situation alone.

-Recognizing the 9 traits of a narcissist can help you identify and deal with this type of individual more effectively.
+Recognizing these narcissistic traits can help you identify and deal with this type of individual more effectively.
 Remember to keep yourself safe by creating healthy boundaries and seeking support when needed.

 If you must communicate with a narcissist, be direct but also remain firm in order to prevent them from taking advantage of you.